 Excellent Bang for the Buck

 A key advantage of Chromebooks lies in their simplicity.
 With limited internal storage and heavy reliance on an internet connection, they are inherently more secure and usually far less expensive than traditional laptops that run Windows or Mac operating systems.
 If you're looking for an affordable, yet capable travel computer, the Samsung 3 is an excellent choice.
 It features 4GB of RAM and an Intel Celeron processor, which are more than enough for regular browsing.
 Selling for an enticingly low price, the Samsung 3 is an excellent travel option or backup computer.
-Our testers also liked its slim profile and 11.6" screen.
+Our testers also liked its slim profile afforded by its 11.6" screen, adding to its draw as a secondary travel computer.

 Read review: Samsung 3